CatalystsReachOut/cheatboard/README.md

 # CheatBoard
-In this case, we train our model with several medical informations such as the blood glucose level, insulin level of patients along with whether the person has diabetes or not so this act as labels whether that person is diabetic or non-diabetic so this will be label for this case.
+CheatBoard provides an easiest way to send data between internet connected devices.
+It provides a code that will be used by another person on another pc and can fetch data sent by first person.

-#### Diabetes Prediction App Link : [Click Here To Visit Website](https://sugar-prediction-app.herokuapp.com)<br>
+#### Cheatboard Web App Link : [Click Here To Visit Website](https://catalystsreachout.github.io/cheatboard/)<br>

 #### Sample Video :
 <h2 align="center">